shaimathamer/shaimathamer/README.md

 - 🔭 I’m currently working on improving my skills as a NLP engineer .
-- 🌱 I'm currently curious about Medical Research .
+- 🌱 I'm  curious about Medical Research  and Remote sensing .
 - 👯 I'm looking to collaborate on Research projects.
 - 💬 Ask me about  Python,Data Science ,Graph ,System Design ,Programming Design.
 - 📫 How to reach me: